 Nathan Pritikin also wrote several books for the general public on nutrition, exercise, and health that were international bestsellers, including Live Longer Now, The Pritikin Program For Diet and Exercise, The Pritikin Weight Loss Manual, and Diet For Runners.
 To date, 10 books have been published on the Pritikin Program.
 The most recent are The Pritikin Edge: 10 Essential Ingredients For a Long and Delicious Life (paperback version released in 2010) and Understanding Common Diseases and the Value of the Pritikin Eating and Exercise Program (published in 2013).

 In 1975, Nathan Pritikin opened the Pritikin Longevity Center® in California, a health resort and residential program of nutrition, exercise, and lifestyle-change education.
 In 1977, the television news program 60 Minutes followed three men, all with severe heart disease, as they attended the one-month program at the Center.
-60 Minutes also conducted extensive interviews with Nathan Pritikin and Dr. David Lehr, a cardiologist from the Miami Heart Institute, who monitored the three men.
 All three patients improved dramatically.
 Their angina (chest pain) disappeared.
 They eliminated virtually all their medications.
 Their cholesterol, triglycerides, and blood pressures fell into normal, risk-free ranges.
 And, much to their joy, they regained the energy, the vitality, that allowed them to resume the lives and occupations they loved.

 In 1984, just months before Nathan Pritikin died, the National Institutes of Health published the “Lipid Research Clinical Trial,” the definitive study confirming that lowering cholesterol reduces heart disease risk.
 Its publication was a great source of comfort to Nathan Pritikin.
 Now, he knew, his work would continue, and many more lives would be saved from cardiovascular-related diseases.